mendersoftware/integration/extra/changelog-generator/README.md

 ## Setup

 Make sure you have one directory that contains a copy of all the repositories for Mender.
-They should also be up to date using `git fetch`.
+They should also be up to date using `git fetch --tags`.

 ## Running